Tovorafenib: Medical uses

 Tovorafenib is indicated for the treatment of people six months of age and older with relapsed or refractory pediatric low-grade glioma harboring a BRAF fusion or rearrangement, or BRAF V600 mutation.

 History

+Tovorafenib was discovered in a collaboration among Sunesis Pharmaceuticals and Biogen Idec, which eventually expanded to include Millenium Pharmaceuticals, an affiliate of Takeda.
+In 2020, Day One Biopharmaceuticals, a company founded in 2018 to develop drugs for pediatric cancers, acquired Takeda's rights in the drug.

-Efficacy was evaluated in 76 participants enrolled in FIREFLY-1 (NCT04775485), a multicenter, open-label, single-arm trial in participants with relapsed or refractory pediatric low-grade glioma harboring an activating BRAF alteration detected by a local laboratory who had received at least one line of prior systemic therapy.
+Day One evaluated tovorafenib in 76 participants enrolled in FIREFLY-1 (NCT04775485), a multicenter, open-label, single-arm trial in participants with relapsed or refractory pediatric low-grade glioma harboring an activating BRAF alteration detected by a local laboratory who had received at least one line of prior systemic therapy.
 Participants were required to have documented evidence of radiographic progression and at least one measurable lesion.
 Participants with tumors harboring additional activating molecular alterations (e.g., IDH1/2 mutations, FGFR mutations) or with a known or suspected diagnosis of neurofibromatosis type 1 were excluded.
 Participants received tovorafenib based on body surface area (range: 290 to 476 mg/m2, up to a maximum dose of 600 mg) once weekly until they experienced disease progression or unacceptable toxicity.
 The US Food and Drug Administration (FDA) granted the application for tovorafenib priority review, breakthrough therapy, and orphan drug designations.